algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 │   ├── workflows # GitHub Actions folder -> Contain the scripts that will automatically run │   │   └── main.yml # GitHub Actions script to merge the main branch into the sub-branches │   │
-│   └── ISSUE_TEMPLATE # GitHub issue template folder -> Contains the templates for issues
+│   └── ISSUE_TEMPLATE # GitHub issue template folder -> Contains the templates for the issues
 │
 ├── Documents # Stores all the documents related to the project │   ├── Functional